imixs/imixs-saga/README.md

 You can add additional accounts or change the default account later using the 'User-REST service' interface.

 ### How to Deploy a BPMN Model
-After you Imixs-Workfow Microservice is up and running you can deploy your own BPMN Model.
+After your Imixs-Microservice is up and running you can deploy your own BPMN Model.
 A workflow model can be created using the [Imixs-BPMN eclipse Plugin](http://www.imixs.org/doc/modelling/index.html).
 A workflow Model can be deployed into the Imixs-Microservice using the 'Model-REST service' interface.
 You can deploy the default 'Ticket Workflow' using the following curl command:

     curl --user admin:adminadmin --request POST -Tticket.bpmn http://localhost:8080/imixs-microservice/model/bpmn